 * In "Thomas and Gordon/Thomas Gets Tricked", while Gordon drags Thomas along with his Express train to pay him out for teasing him, Thomas sadly cries out that he will never be the same engine again and his wheels will be quite worn out.

-* The start of "Edward and Gordon/Edward Helps Out" shows how the other engines mistreat Edward for being old and will never be let out to journey again. [[spoiler: Just until his driver lets him asks if he's ready to be let out of the sheds, feeling happy for the first time in years.]]
+* The start of "Edward and Gordon/Edward Helps Out" shows how the other engines mistreat Edward for being old and will never be let out to journey again. [[spoiler: Just until his driver asks if he's ready to be let out of the sheds, feeling happy for the first time in years.]]

 ** Speaking of next episode, there's the scene where Henry laments on his misbehavior and wondered if the Fat Controller could ever forgive him and let him out of the tunnel.

 * In "Thomas' Train/A Big Day For Thomas", Thomas had nearly cried after realizing he wasn't coupled to the Express.
 As soon as he returns to the big station, everyone was talking angrily about the incident just [[JerkassRealization until they noticed how sorry Thomas was]].